Omar12/list-of-resources-for-front-end-development/readme.md

 # List of Resources for Front-End Development
 The following list is a curated list of front-end development resources.
-It's purpose is to provide a specified list of resources and avoiding "rabbit holes".
+It's purpose is to provide a specified list of resources for quick finding.

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*